 If this analysis were for a tenant, we might want to subtract out existing lease payments and add in the new proposed lease payments.
 Or, if this were for an owner occupied commercial real estate loan, we would probably subtract out the existing lease payments and add in the proposed debt service on the new owner occupied real estate loan.

-Global Debt Service Coverage (The Global DSCR)
+Global Debt Service Coverage Ratio (Global DSCR)

 Calculating the debt service coverage ratio like we did above doesn’t always tell the whole story.
 For example, this could be the case when the owner of a small business takes most of the profit out with an above market salary.
-In this case looking at both the business and the owner together will paint a more accurate picture of cash flow and also the debt service coverage ratio.
+In this case, looking at both the business and the owner together will paint a more accurate picture of cash flow and also the debt service coverage ratio.
 Suppose this was the case with the company above.
 This is what a global cash flow analysis might look like if the owner was taking most of the business income as salary:

-In the above analysis we included the business owner’s personal income and personal debt service.
-Assuming the owner was taking an abnormally high salary from the business, this would explain the low debt service coverage ratio when looking at the business alone as in the previous example.
-In this new global debt service coverage calculation we take this salary into account as cash flow, as well as all personal debt service and living expenses.
+In the above analysis, we included the business owner’s personal income and personal debt service.
+Assuming the owner was taking an abnormally high salary from the business, this would explain the low debt service coverage ratio when looking at the business alone, as in the previous example.
+In this new global debt service coverage calculation, we take this salary into account as cash flow, as well as all personal debt service and living expenses.
 Digging into how personal cash flow is calculated is beyond the scope of this article, but most of this information can be found just from personal tax returns, the personal financial statement, and the credit report, all of which will be required by a lender when underwriting a loan.

 As you can see, this new global DSCR paints a much different picture.
 Now global income is $1,575,000 and global debt service is $1,100,000, which results in a global DSCR of 1.43x.
 This is found by simply dividing global income by global debt service ($1,575,000/$1,100,000).
 More often than not, a global cash flow analysis like this tells the full story for many small businesses.